Check these insurances when doing international business

 Are you not allowed to pay in euros?
 And you do not want to run a risk?
 Then hedge the currency risk.
 With a currency option, for example.
 With this right, you buy foreign currency at a predetermined rate.
 You pay a premium for this right.
 Discuss the best solution for your situation with your bank.

 Do you deliver products on invoice?
 Then your customer will only pay after receiving the goods and invoice.
-If your customer does not pay invoices, credit insurance will help.
+If your customer does not pay invoices, credit will help.
 You take out this insurance with a bank or insurance company.
-You will then receive the money from your insurer if your customer cannot pay.
+You will then receive the money from your insurer if your customer does not pay.

 Sometimes credit insurance is only for customers in the Netherlands.
 If you do a lot of business with customers from one or several countries, you can take out credit insurance per country.
 Dutch insurers or independent advisers will tell you more about this.